coky-t/owasp-mastg-ja/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 **Stripping information**

-The first simple and highly effective step involves stripping any explanative information that is meaningful to humans, but isn窶冲 actually needed for the program to run.
+The first simple and highly effective step involves stripping any explanative information that is meaningful to humans, but isn’t actually needed for the program to run.
 Debugging symbols that map machine code or byte code to line numbers, function names and variable names are obvious examples.

 For instance, class files generated with the standard Java compiler include the names of classes, methods and fields, making it trivial to reconstruct the source code.
 ELF and Mach-O binaries have a symbol table that contains debugging information, including the names of functions, global variables and types used in the executable.

 Stripping this information makes a compiled program less intelligible while fully preserving its functionality.
 Possible methods include removing tables with debugging symbols, or renaming functions and variables to random character combinations instead of meaningful names.
-This process sometimes reduces the size of the compiled program and doesn窶冲 affect its runtime behavior.
+This process sometimes reduces the size of the compiled program and doesn’t affect its runtime behavior.

 **Packing, encryption, and other tricks**